Skip to content ↓

 The core values of inclusion, diversity and equality are championed throughout the school, supporting the cultural development of pupils in the following ways:

-• There is a key stage 3 and key stage 4/5 Gender and Sexuality Alliance for students which is supported by staff who have attended Stonewall training.
+• There is a Pride group for students which is supported by staff.
 Students from this group are provided with a safe space for discussion and opportunities to raise awareness of diversity, inclusion and equality with the rest of the school community.

 • Tutorial periods include a fortnightly celebration of diversity board and assemblies often focus upon moral development.